 - conversion depth is 10,

-- timing are same of the previous example,
+- timing is the same as the previous example,

 - conversion is asynchronous (e.g. we have used the adcStartConvert),

-- trigger is software (e.g. conversion starts on adcStartConvert)
+- the trigger is software (e.g. conversion starts on adcStartConvert)

-In such scenario the buffer is a 3×10 matrix.
-On call the adcStartConvert configures the ADC triggering the conversion and promptly returns to calling thread which continues its execution.
-From here an out while kernel is executing threads ADC is converting continuously relying on DMA to fill memory with converted data: this means the only way to get in sync with conversion is to use the end callback.
-As said this callback will be triggered when ADC (more precisely DMA) has filled the first half buffer: in this case the ADC has performed 5 conversion and it is going to fill the second half buffer: through the callback when the ADC is doing that we can operate on the first half.
-Next callback will be on the completion of second half buffer conversion: here the ADC will start to convert overwriting the first half buffer and we can operate on the second one.
+In such a scenario, the buffer is a 3×10 matrix.
+On the call, the adcStartConvert configures the ADC triggering the conversion and promptly returns to calling thread which continues its execution.
+From here and out, while the kernel is executing threads, the ADC is converting continuously relying on DMA to fill memory with converted data: this means the only way to get in sync with conversion is to use the end callback.
+As said this callback will be triggered when ADC (more precisely DMA) has filled the first half buffer: in this case, the ADC has performed 5 conversions and it is going to fill the second half buffer: through the callback when the ADC is doing that we can operate on the first half.
+Next callback will be on the completion of second-half buffer conversion: here the ADC will start to convert overwriting the first half buffer and we can operate on the second one.
 This solution allows us to operate in real time on sampled data as long as our operations inside the callback are faster the ADC half buffer conversion.